-OVERVIEW: Disney’s cash giving has been steadily increasing along with the company’s profits, and the environment is one of the main priorities of the company’s corporate citizenship program, including an annual fund that has made more than 1,000 grants since its start in 1995.
-From its website, "the fund supports the study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature across the globe."
+OVERVIEW: Disney has made more than 1,000 grants since 1995.
+The the fund dedicates itself to the “study of wildlife; the protection of habitats; the development of community conservation and education programs in critical ecosystems; and experiences that connect kids to nature across the globe."

-PROFILE: Walt Disney believed it was the duty of everyone on the planet to preserve its natural resources, and the company still cites the environment as a big priority when it comes to its corporate citizenship program.
-Disney considers itself to have a responsibility to promote happiness and well-being of kids and families, and appreciating and protecting nature is a big component of that, so one of its four corporate responsibility priorities is to conserve nature, and one of six commitments in its ethical business goals is environmental stewardship.
+PROFILE: Walt Disney believed it was humankind’s responsibility to preserve its natural resources; the company still cites the environment as a priority regarding its corporate citizenship program.
+Disney seeks to promote the happiness and well-being of kids and families.
+One of six commitments in Disney’s ethical business goals remains environmental stewardship.

 Aside from the main grants program, the DWCF has a Rapid Response fund that is set aside to help with conservation efforts following disasters such as tsunami or political unrest.

 Finally, the company has a program that is built around carbon offset, but involves land management.
 The Climate Solutions Fund charges Disney subsidiaries for their carbon footprints, and reinvests the money into reforestation and forest management projects.
 Since 2009, the program has invested $48 million in such carbon offset programs.

 Read about how to apply for all Disney conservation funding at the links below.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).